-Everyone has BRCA1 and BRCA2 genes.
-Their function is to help repair damage to the DNA and to help keep the cells of the breast developing normally.
-When these genes are damaged or mutated, they fail to work properly and this can lead to more rapid accumulation of DNA damage over a person’s lifetime and this can increase their overall risk of breast cancer development.
+The function of BRCA1 and BRCA2 genes is to help repair damage to the DNA and to help keep the cells of the breast developing normally.
+When these genes are damaged or mutated, they fail to to do their job properly and this can lead to more rapid accumulation of DNA damage over a person’s lifetime and this can increase their overall risk of breast cancer development.

 When BRCA1 and BRCA2 genes fail to function properly

-It should also be noted that the research and studies that are related to BRCA1 and BRCA2 statistics have been done by the company who owns the patent on the genes and they do not allow other scientist to perform studies with these genes.
-The website of the National Cancer Institute reported this about the increase in cancers that are related to the defect in the BRCA gene: “the studies have been done on large families with many individuals affected by cancer.
+The website of the National Cancer Institute reported the following about the increase in cancers that are related to the defect in the BRCA gene: “the studies have been done on large families with many individuals affected by cancer.
 Estimates of breast and ovarian cancer risk associated with BRCA1 and BRCA2 mutations have been calculated from studies of these families.
 Because family members share a proportion of their genes, and often similar environments, it is possible that the large number of cancer cases seen in these families may be due in part to other genetic or environmental factors.
 Therefore, risk estimates that are based on families with many affected members may not accurately reflect the levels of risk for BRCA1 and BRCA2 mutation carriers in the general population.
 In addition, no data is available from long-term studies of the general population comparing cancer risk in women who have harmful BRCA1 or BRCA2 mutations with those who do not have such mutations.
 Therefore the percentages given above are estimates that may change as more data become available.”
 Link to the article at the National Cancer Institute.

 Selenium and BRCA mutations

-Studies have shown that supplementing with 200- 275 mcg of selenium every day can help to reverse the risk factors of being BRCA1 positive.
-“Oral selenium is a good candidate for chemo-prevention in women who carry a mutation in the BRCA1 gene.
-It is absolutely amazing that taking 200 mcg of selenium can completely reverse the negative risk of carrying the BRCA defect without the need for radical mastectomies, or other extreme measures that seem to be in the news as of late, and yet this very simple measure is not being shared with women.”
-Link to the study.
+Studies have shown that supplementing with 200 mcg of Selenium every day can help to reverse the risk factors of being BRCA1 positive.
+“Oral selenium is a good candidate for chemo-prevention in women who carry a mutation in the BRCA1 gene.”

-A daily dose of selenium will mitigate the risk of BRCA mutations, putting a woman who carries the gene on a level playing field with those who do not carry the defective gene.
+According to Dr Peter Glidden: a daily dose of selenium will mitigate the risk of BRCA1 mutation, putting a woman who carries the gene on a level playing field with those who do not carry the defective gene.